-- semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation. - (iv) The candidate's review committee chair will review materials submitted by the candidate, as well as updated materials similar to those submitted during the reappointment review: - The letter summarizing the discussion that took place at the end of the first year of the appointment and the reappointment letter. - Separate departmental student opinion forms if used and kept by the department rather than the candidate.
+- Departments may require the submission of their separate departmental forms for courses taught at Bowdoin since appointment to the tenure track.
+Candidates who taught at Bowdoin on non-tenure track appointments may choose to submit forms from semesters prior to their tenure-track appointment; failure to do so will not jeopardize the evaluation. - (iv) The candidate's review committee chair will review materials submitted by the candidate, as well as updated materials similar to those submitted during the reappointment review: - The letter summarizing the discussion that took place at the end of the first year of the appointment and the reappointment letter. - Separate departmental student opinion forms if used and kept by the department rather than the candidate.
 Candidates who taught at Bowdoin on non-tenure track appointments may choose whether forms from semesters prior to their tenure-track appointment are included; failure to do so will not jeopardize the evaluation. - Departments and programs may consider their observations of departmental colloquia or other presentations made by the candidate. - (v) For tenure and promotion reviews, the review committee will have access to the letters and questionnaires solicited by the chair of the Committee on Appointments, Promotion and Tenure from a sample of the candidate's students as described below (IV.E.3.b.vi and IV.E.
 3.b.vii).
 The review committee will not solicit student letters on their own.
 The Dean for Academic Affairs is available for advice and meets with the candidate during the spring of the fifth year to discuss the procedures and the preparation of the review materials. - (vi) In September of the tenure review year, the candidate (by September 15) and review committee (by September 20) will each submit to the Dean for Academic Affairs the names of three present or former Bowdoin faculty or staff members outside the candidate's department, or in the case of a joint appointment outside the candidate's department and program, who are judged to be qualified to comment on the candidate's contributions to the College.
 These might include those who have worked closely with the candidate on College committees.
-Letters from these faculty members will be solicited by the Chair of the Committee on Appointments, Promotion and Tenure. - (vii) The chair of the candidate's review committee submits (via Interfolio) to the Dean for Academic Affairs by October 15 of the tenure review year a written evaluation of the candidate as determined by the review committee.
-This evaluation should be in accordance with the three criteria established in Sections IV.A and IV.E.2, and the Preamble should indicate the kinds and general sources of information used.
-The evaluation is signed by all members of the review committee who concur with it and any dissent will be indicated.
-The review committee evaluation and recommendation is made available to the candidate by October 15, at the time the letter is provided to the Dean.
-A dissenting opinion may also be submitted to the Dean, signed by any member of the review committee who wishes to do so, and is also made available to the candidate at the same time.
-35
+Letters from these faculty members will be solicited by the Chair of the Committee on Appointments, Promotion and Tenure.

-&lt;sup>33 Clarification recommended by CAPT and approved by the faculty 18 May 2020 (20-3-3).
+&lt;sup>35 Clarification recommended by CAPT and approved by the faculty 18 May 2020 (20-3-3).